 - If I want my child to succeed, should I do my child's homework?

-- Should I buy new shoes for my child or a coat I need for myself?
+- Should I buy new shoes my child wants or a coat I need for myself?

 Using the test of four with children and teens